When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 When it comes to contact lenses, most people are familiar with soft lenses to help give them a clear vision for nearsightedness (myopia), farsightedness (hyperopia), or astigmatism.
 In some cases, Gas Permeable (GP) or Rigid Gas Permeable (RGP) lenses are recommended.
 In other cases, they’re less efficient for long-lasting wear.

 When this happens, scleral lenses can be a better option.
-At Gulf Coast Vision Center, Inc, we help patients from the Houston, TX area enjoy exceptional vision with scleral lenses.
+At The Gulf Coast Vision Center, Inc Scleral Lens and Keratoconus Center, we help patients throughout TX.

 Knowing the advantages and disadvantages is important and can make a big difference in comfortable – and superior – vision.